asyncapi/cli/README.md

 COMMANDS
   config    access configs
-  diff      find diff between two asyncapi files new       creates a new asyncapi file start     starts a new local instance of Studio validate  validate asyncapi file generates         generate all kinds of stuff
+  diff      find diff between two AsyncAPI files new       creates a new AsyncAPI file start     starts a new local instance of Studio validate  validate an AsyncAPI file generates         generate all kinds of stuff
-    types           generate all the type models for the AsyncAPI file typescript    generate the types in TypeScript
+    types           generate all the typed models for the AsyncAPI file typescript    generate the types in TypeScript
       csharp        generate the types in C#
       golang        generate the types in Go
       java          generate the types in Java
-      javascript    generate the types in javascript
+      javascript    generate the types in JavaScript
 ```

 ## Contributing